Del Shannon: Later career

 Shannon's career slowed down greatly in the 1970s, owing in part to his alcoholism.
-The Welsh rock singer Dave Edmunds produced the single "And the Music Plays On" in 1974.
-In 1978 Shannon stopped drinking and began work on "Sea of Love", released in 1982 on his album Drop Down and Get Me, produced by Tom Petty.
+Welsh rock singer Dave Edmunds produced the single "And the Music Plays On" in 1974.
+In 1978, Shannon stopped drinking and began work on "Sea of Love", released in 1982 on his album Drop Down and Get Me, produced by Tom Petty.
 The album took two years to record and featured Petty's band, the Heartbreakers, backing Shannon.
 However, RSO Records, to which Shannon was signed, folded.
 Further work on the LP was done for Network Records (distributed by Elektra Records).
 Seven songs are Shannon originals with covers of songs recorded by the Everly Brothers, the Rolling Stones, and Frankie Ford, along with "Sea of Love" by Phil Phillips.
 It was Shannon's first album in eight years.

 In February 1982, Shannon appeared at the Bottom Line.
 He performed pop-rock tunes and old hits.
 Stephen Holden, a reviewer for The New York Times, described an "easygoing pop-country" style.
 On "Runaway" and "Keep Searchin'", Shannon and his band rediscovered the sound "in which his keen falsetto played off against airy organ obbligatos."
 In the 1980s, Shannon performed "competent but mundane country-rock".

 Shannon had a resurgence of popularity after re-recording "Runaway" with new lyrics as the theme for the NBC-TV program Crime Story.
 In 1988, Shannon sang "The World We Know" with the Smithereens on their album Green Thoughts.
-Two years later, he recorded with Jeff Lynne of the Electric Light Orchestra, and there were rumors he would join the Traveling Wilburys after the death of Roy Orbison.
+Two years later, he recorded with Jeff Lynne of the Electric Light Orchestra, and rumors arose that he would join the Traveling Wilburys after the death of Roy Orbison.
 Previously, in 1975, Shannon had recorded tracks with Lynne, along with "In My Arms Again", a country song he wrote and recorded for Warner Bros.
 Records, which had signed Shannon in 1984.